-For patients with more volume loss, Sculptra may be a solution.
+For patients with more volume loss, Sculptra (poly-L-lactic acid) may be an option.
 With Sculptra, a solution of dissolvable crystals is injected under the skin, stimulating the body to create its own collagen over several months.
-Several treatments may be necessary, and the process happens gradually, so your friends will never know your secret!
-Some patients needing large-volume replacement will do better with fat transfer.
-In this procedure, fat is removed from areas of excess and re-injected where needed in the face.
-Fat transfer may require a couple of procedures for full correction, but the results can be permanent.
-Often volume replacement is a complement to surgical procedures such as facelift.
+Several treatments may be necessary, and the process happens gradually.